Drone delays Seahawks game; Tyler Lockett leaves briefly with ‘crook’ in neck

 After about seven minutes, play resumed.

 Three plays later, Atlanta quarterback Marcus Mariota fumbled without being hit on a botched exchange with running back Avery Williams.
-Mariota took the blame saying he was trying to pull the ball after deciding he thought he could get around the end.
+Mariota took the blame, saying he was trying to pull the ball after deciding he thought he could get around the end.

 Smith said he didn’t think the delay had anything to do with the game or the fumble that followed.

 “It is what it is, you know,” he said.
 “You can control the things you want to.
 Nobody can control that.
 I appreciate the people looking out for everybody that’s in that stadium.
-I mean as we all know, there are some bizarre things that can happen around the world.
+I mean, as we all know, there are some bizarre things that can happen around the world.
 I’d rather be safe.
 So that didn’t frustrate me.”

 Tyler Lockett leaves briefly with ‘crook in neck’

-It looked like one of Seattle’s worst fears come to life when receiver Tyler Lockett stayed down after taking a hard hit from Atlanta safety Richie Grant late in the second quarter.
-He stayed on the field for half-a-minute or so before he headed in for an extensive exam in the blue medical tent.
+It looked like one of Seattle’s worst fears had come to life when receiver Tyler Lockett stayed down after taking a hard hit from Atlanta safety Richie Grant late in the second quarter.
+He stayed on the field for half-a-minute or so before he headed for an extensive exam in the blue medical tent.

 But after sitting out a few plays, Lockett left the tent, grabbed his helmet and returned to the field later in the series, finishing out the game.